stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### NGS

 [Next generation sequencing](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_methods), aka high throughput sequencing, aka 'deep' sequencing.
 Any of a number of sequencing technologies that enable the simultaneous sequencing of a large number of molecules.
+Some people get worked up about what to call these technologies, but it doesn't seem worth the effort.

 ### Paired end